Regulation By Cycloheximide And Lowered Temperature Of Cell-Surface Î±7-Nicotinic Acetylcholine Receptor Expression On Transfected Sh-Ep1 Cells

 Digital Object Identifier (DOI)

 Schroeder, Katherine M.; Wu, Jie; Zhao, Lingke; and Lukas, Ronald J., "Regulation By Cycloheximide And Lowered Temperature Of Cell-Surface Î±7-Nicotinic Acetylcholine Receptor Expression On Transfected Sh-Ep1 Cells" (2003).
-Neurobiology.
+Translational Neuroscience.
 267.